API

 VectorStorage

-Marks component types for using Vector storage in world constructor.
+Marks component types for using Vector storage mode in the world constructor.
 As this is the default storage mode if the storage type is not specified.

 See also StructArrayStorage.